Supersonic-Sites/FinelyTunedTechnologies/content/about.md

     img_alt: Picture of the founder of Finely Tuned Technologies Richard Stokes
     cta: Our Services
     desc: >

-      Finely Tuned Technologies was founded by Richard Stokes in 2007 and brings 30 years of electrical engineering and technology expertise to the table.<br><br>
+      Finely Tuned Technologies was founded by Richard Stokes in 2007.
+Richard’s team  brings 30 years of electrical engineering and audio video systems design and installation expertise to the table.

+      <br><br>

       Technology has become an integral part of life and it continues to change and grow.
+We loved the potential in smart technology but found most systems to date unreliable, high maintenance, and unnecessarily complex.

+      <br><br>

-We loved the potential in smart technology but found most systems unreliable, needy, and unnecessarily complex.
-We found the solution in the Brilliant® Smart Home System, a technology designed to work for the long run.
-Brilliant® unites all systems into one app, making it not only user friendly, efficient, and convenient, but affordable and dependable.<br><br>At Finely Tuned Technologies, we’re proud to be a Brilliant Certified Expert, a ButterflyMX Certified Installer, Imaging Science Foundation Certified, and THX Certified Expert.
-Whether you have a large project, a commercial property, or a residential home, we’ve got your back.
-As experts in our field, we deliver stellar video and audio calibration, smart home installation, and as always, we prioritize customer service and are ready to answer any questions. <br><br>
+      We found the perfect solution in the Brilliant® Smart Home System, a technology  designed for today and into the future.
+Brilliant® unites all current top tier smart technology Apps systems into one Brilliant app, making it not only user friendly, efficient, and convenient, but very affordable and reliable.

+      <br><br>

+      At Finely Tuned Technologies, we’re proud to be certified design and installation

+      partners with Brilliant, ButterflyMX, the Imaging Science Foundation, and THX Home

+      Theatre Systems.

+      <br><br>

+      Whether you have a large or small residential project, a multi-family community project,

+      or a condominium tower our technology and expertise has you covered.
+As proven

+      experts in the collective fields of home automation, audio video systems, home theatre

+      systems, we prioritize customer service and are ready to answer any question.

+      <br><br>

+      <h3>About Our Founder</h3><br><br>

-      <b>About Our Founder</b><br><br>“It is so satisfying to help a customer and install an automatic system that compliments their personal needs and tastes.
-These technologies maximize one’s lifestyle, but they’re also artistically sensitive.
-It excites the artist in me.”<br>
+      <blockquote>“It is very satisfying to provide a client with an automated and or audio video system

+      that compliments their personal technology needs and tastes.
+These custom designed

+      systems not only maximize one’s lifestyle, but they are also artistically sensitive.
+That

+      excites the artist in me.”</blockquote><br>

-      - Richard Stokes, Founder<br><br>
+      - Richard Stokes, Founder

+      <br><br>

-      Richard brings 30 years of electrical expertise and a passion for home automation to Finely Tuned Technologies.
+      Richard brings many decades of electrical, audio video systems experience and a passion for home automation to Finely Tuned Technologies.
 Originally from Ireland, Richard began his electrical career with a 5 year apprenticeship with the Electricity Generation and Supply Board in Dublin.
-When he moved to Vancouver, Canada at the age of 36, he put his extensive history in electronic repairs to work as the manager of the Engineered Systems Division of A&B Sound, BC and Alberta.<br><br>
+When he moved to Vancouver, Canada at the age of 36, he put his extensive history in audio video systems engineering to work as the manager of the Engineered Systems Division of A&B Sound, BC and Alberta.<br><br>

-      Over the ten years at Engineered Systems Division, Richard specialized in custom audio video and home theatre systems design and installation in both the residential and custom yacht industries.
-He also became both an instructor and certified calibrator with the Imaging Science Foundation and a certified design and installation technician for LucasfilmTHX. <br><br>
+      Over the ten years at Engineered Systems Division, Richard’s team specialized in  custom audio video and home theatre systems design and installation in both the residential and luxury yacht industries.
+He also became both an instructor and certified calibrator with the Imaging Science Foundation and a certified home theatre design and installation technician for LucasfilmTHX residential systems <br><br>

       In 2007, Richard launched Finely Tuned Technologies.

+      <br><br>

+      The company's initial focus was on providing a home theatre systems calibration service to local retail outlets, film, video and gaming content creators, and residential clients.
+The company's tag line ‘recreating the artist's intent’ was a shout out to Richard’s creative passion to honour the content creator in reproducing their art as close as possible to the original.

+      <br><br>

+      Fast forward to 2021 Richard believes Smart Home Technology has come of age.
+The  technology has reached a point where it is now very user friendly for all ages, very reliable, and very affordable.
+He is confident that diligent smart system design and proven smart product selection will allow the automation of daily routine tasks for both the young and the not so young to become a reality in their homes.

+      <br><br>

-As a lover of the arts and music, one of his goals was to “recreate the artist’s intent” with his calibration service for film and video, trying to reproduce the art in its best original quality.
-Richard is proud to offer top-quality services that now extend from residential to commercial, and also cover large scale products.<br><br>
+      Richard is proud to offer top-quality services that now extend from residential to

+      commercial, and also cover large scale products. <br><br>
     title: Dedicated to Higher Standards Of Living
     type: img_third_left
   - type: divider